domainsofapp/domainsofapp.github.io/_posts/2017-10-08-deep-thoughts.md

 I wonder what it feels like to be a famous person before becoming famous.
 Dunno & hope I never will.

-How long would it be before we run out of oil if we take transportation out of the equation altogether (i.e., accounting for only the oil used for other applications)?
+How long would it be before we run out of oil if we take transportation out of the equation altogether (i.e., accounting only for the oil used for other applications)?
+(So, what is the fate of all those applications?)

 Can you hollow out something--e.g., an object--that is already hollow? --Credit to H.T.
 (My answer: Yes, e.g., if the hollow item has something stuffed inside it.)

 If a tree falls in a forest and no one is around to hear it, does it make a sound?
 (My answer: No, because sound is only recognized/identified/defined by a necessary, conscious observer/listener.)

-How long would it be before we run out of oil if we take transportation out of the equation altogether (i.e., accounting only for the oil used for other applications)?
-So, what is the fate of all those applications?

 What if all consciousness is subliminal?
 Like a Ouija board--perhaps every thought in your brain is ushered in large part by the hands of randomness: Namely, those of your entirely unique set of circumstances in life (nature and nurture vs. time).
 I suppose the real question is--like with Ouija--whether there are additional systematic, non-random forces and wills to power at play in the mind.

 Another instance of getting what you measure: Google searching with quotations, e.g., articles containing "drop in demand" in x, y, or z will yield a search result suggesting that there is--you guessed it--a drop in demand.
 It is just like the sampling bias problem intrinsically affecting statistical policing algorithms--if the police are already targeting minority people/areas and that is the data used for machine learning, then guess what result is going to come out?
 It is going to predict crime in/tell you to go after the same people/areas that were previously targeted!

 How do fruit flies get everywhere when food is left out?
 Drosophila are like macro-level bacteria--they are ubiquitous.
 An adult (including a pregnant female) Drosophila cannot fit through a window screen.
 My theory: Baby fruit flies enter and mate, or the pregnant female lays eggs on the window screen (ha!).
 Dunno--probably neither, cuz I'm not an expert.
-Also, where do Drosophila go to die when you finally rob them of their sustenance and they starve?
+Where do Drosophila go to die when you finally rob them of their sustenance and they starve?
 Have you ever seen a dead Drosophila corpse with no explanation except likely starvation?
 Do they turn cannibalistic at some point?
 Sometimes desperate times do call for desperate measures.
+What happens if they evolve to bite and hurt us?

 It is kind of freaky: I have noticed that my percentage of used memory (out of the total available free memory) hosted by a cloud email provider has correlated exactly with my age.
 I am not sure what it means, but it has been going on for many years.
 I dunno--if, all of a sudden, my used % starts rapidly approaching 100%, I may start worrying about my general well-being (time to get a primary care doctor and a checkup!).